Padada: History

 After the People Power Revolution in EDSA, Corazon C. Aquino appointed Atty.
 Carmelo R. De Los Cientos III as OIC of this Municipality and assumes the office with Elpidio R. Pantojan as OIC Vice Mayor and 8 OIC Sangguniang Banyan.

 Prior to the 1988 local elections, all OIC Municipal Officials we made to resign during the campaign period from December 1987 to February 1988.
 It was on this short period of time that another OIC ruled the municipality.
 OIC Mayor Leonardo U. Pillerin and Vice Mayor Margarito Mendez were installed from December 1987 to February 1988, together with the 8 OIC S.B. members.
 During the 1988 elections, the people of Padada elected Atty.
 Carmelo R. De los Cientos III as municipal mayor and Elpidio R. Pantojan as vice mayor.
 Both were re-elected and served for three terms.
 In the 1998 local election, former Mayor Benjamin A. Saragena won the election of mayor and Antonio N. Razonable as the Vice Mayor.

-In 2001 local elections, Atty.
+In the 2001 local elections, Atty.
 Antonio N. Razonable and Pedro F. Caminero Jr. won the mayoralty and Vice Mayoralty post.
 Both were re-elected and served from 2001 to 2010.
 The 2010 elections, which made use of Precinct Count Optical Scan (PCOS) system, paved the way to Pedro F. Caminero Jr, a vice mayor for three terms during the administration of Razonable, to reign the local government of Padada as the new mayor.
 He was accompanied by Alexander V. Morales as his vice mayor and partner in the local governance.

 In the May 2013 national election, he was replaced by Atty.
 Gladys A. Razonable-Gascon, the daughter of then Mayor Antonio N. Razonable and the first female mayor of Padada.
 In the May 2016 national election, she was replaced by the former mayor Pedro F. Caminero Jr. He was accompanied by Francisco "Frashale" Guerrero Jr as his vice mayor.

 In the May 2022 National and Local Elections, paved the way to Francisco L. Guerrero, Jr, a Vice Mayor for two terms during the Administration of Caminero, to reign the local government of Padada as new Mayor.
 Juwill G. Carpentero, won the Vice Mayoral race, a Sangguniang Bayan Member for two terms during the Administration of Caminero.

-On December 15, 2019, a 6.9 earthquake hit at around 2:11 p.m. with epicenter 6 kilometers northwest of Padada.
+On December 15, 2019, a magnitude 6.9 earthquake struck at around 2:11 p.m. with the epicenter about 6 kilometers northwest of Padada.

 Geography

-Padada is part of the province of Davao del Sur lying between 125 degrees 20’ east longitude and 6 degree 28’ 44’ north latitude.
+Padada is part of the province of Davao del Sur lying between 125° degrees 20° east longitude and 6 degree 28°44° north latitude.
 It is bounded on the north by the municipality of Hagonoy, on the west by the municipality of Kiblawan, on the south by the municipalities of Sulop and Malalag and on the east by Davao Gulf.
 The Poblacion is approximately 12 km from Digos, the capital town of Davao del Sur.